Menu

 • Never walk past or ignore pupils who are failing to meet expectations

-• Follow up all behaviour including restorative conversations and communication with parents
+• Follow up all behaviour with restorative conversations and communication with parents

 • Teach behaviour as part of the weekly curriculum